Chapter 1. Name, objectives and domicile

 - To comply with the decisions of the General Assembly and Board of Directors;

 - To be loyal to the principles and ideals of the Association and contribute to its development;

 - To cooperate with the Board in attaining the Association’s objectives;

-- That it is the responsibility of all members to ensure that all documents presented to the fellow members or meetings of members are accurate.
-If a person knowingly files a document that is false or misleading they commit an offence that can result in expulsion of the Association;
+- It is responsibility of all members to ensure that all documents presented to the fellow members or meetings of members are accurate.
+If a person intentionally presents a document that is false or misleading, they commit an offense that can result in their expulsion from the Association;

-- On no account to promote private interests over those of the Association;
+- In no way private interest will be promoted over those of the Association;

-- To seek to foster the autonomy of their Syrian heritage colleagues who are also engaged in the preservation of their cultural heritage;
+- To seek fostering the autonomy of their Syrian heritage colleagues who are also engaged in the preservation of their cultural heritage;

-- To seek to transfer as much technical knowledge and skills as possible in order to assist their Syrian heritage colleagues to fulfil their tasks;
+- To seek transfering as much technical knowledge and skills as possible in order to assist their Syrian heritage colleagues to fulfil their tasks;

 - To make maximum use of local expertise;